 My website started out as just a few static web pages, mostly related to ‘how to’ articles and the FAQs.
 I set up my blog to be my main landing page a few years ago.
 I gathered up nearly all of the static pages and gave them a more modern look and feel by using some CSS and PHP.
 As you navigate around the site, you’ll notice a format difference when you’re in a WordPress page like this one, or a static page like one of the FAQ pages.

-I was born and grew up in northeastern Pennsylvania around Wilkes-Barre and graduated from Penn State with B.S. and Master’s degrees in Industrial Engineering.
+I was born and grew up in northeastern Pennsylvania near Wilkes-Barre and graduated from Penn State with B.S. and Master’s degrees in Industrial Engineering.
 I also have a Master’s degree in Electrical Engineering from NTU.
 I now live in Greeley, Colorado which is about 60 miles north of Denver.
-I do engineering consulting work related to product design, software, mechanical and electrical hardware.
-If you need some engineering assistance, feel free to contact me at 970-673-7533, email, or visit my company’s website.
+I do engineering consulting work related to software, mechanical and electrical design.
+If you need some engineering assistance, feel free to email me.

-My work experience can be found at my LinkedIn page.
+My work experience and skills can be found at my LinkedIn page.

 You may contact me using this form: